 We believe these important works should be read and seen by as many people as possible, and to keep it that way.
 With that said, we can’t do it alone.
 We need your support.
 If you share our vision, please do donate via our donation page.
 Please help keep our global city spinning.

 Global City Press will continue to publish a select number of books and anthologies, in print and in digital format.
 Global City will publish a new collection of poetry by our Poetry Editor, Michelle Yasmine Valladares.
-And I am honored to have Global City publishing my debut novel, The Escapist, releasing later this year.
+And I am honored to have Global City publishing my debut novel, The Escapist, to be releasing later this year.

 David Puretz, Managing Editor

-And special thanks to Esther Canata for designing the cover art for Legacies.
+And special thanks to Esther Canata for the cover art for Legacies.
 Check out more of her work on Instagram @canatacollect.